SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-1.md

 You can also add some [additional config](https://clangd.llvm.org/config) for the LSP.

 aaaand...
 It looks like it's working for me, so that's it, we're done here.
+I've made a tag and release on [this project's repository](https://github.com/SteelPh0enix/meson_c_cpp_project_template/tree/part-1) if you want to go the easy route and just `git clone` everything we've done here.
 See you next time.